IDA-FBK/FuS-KG/diagrams/README.md

 The **Barrier** module imports the **Core** module and include:

 - **CognitiveBarrier**, **HealthBarrier**, **PsychologicalBarrier**, **PhysicalBarrier**: Categories of barriers affecting activities, foods, or nutrients.
 - **FeatureOfInterest**: Specifies the feature of interest relating to a barrier.
+For example, the fact that it is raining FeatureOfInterest is connected to the weather condition barrier EnvironmentBarrier.

 ### 5. Disease Module
 The **Disease** module imports the **Food** module and models food-disease relationships using the **DiseaseRiskLevel** concept.
 Key properties include: